 Paso Robles has become one of California’s most exciting wine regions.
 Ten years ago, there were less than 35 wineries here.
-Today there are more than 200.
-And the wines they make are garnering increasing acclaim.
+Today there are more than 300.
+And the wines they make are increasing in acclaim and recongnition.

 Paso Robles (“Pass of the Oaks” in Spanish), in San Luis Obispo County, is located midway between San Francisco and Los Angeles, which makes it a day trip, or a destination in its own right.
 Their prices are lower, and the vibe is more laid-back than Napa and Sonoma, and the wines they make are garnering increasing acclaim.